 A detailed description of the Marijuana Establishment's proposed plan for obtaining Marijuana from a licensed Marijuana Establishment(s).

 Additional Requirements for Microbusinesses.
-In addition to the requirements set forth in 935 CMR 500.101(1)(c), applicants for a license to operate a Marijuana Establishment as a Microbusiness shall also provide:
+In addition to the requirements for the Management and Operations Profile and the Application of Intent set forth in 935 CMR 500.101(1)(c) and (g), applicants for a license to operate a Marijuana Establishment as a Microbusiness shall also provide:

 As part of the Application of Intent, evidence of residency within the Commonwealth for a period of 12 consecutive months prior to the date of application;